Lake Helen, Bighorn Mountains, Wyoming

 a woman canoeing on a lake

-two canoe paddles against a lake shoreline backdrop
+Two canoe paddles against a lake shoreline backdrop

 Just two canoe paddles, in love! 😉